5c0r/live-then-learn/Thoughts/README.md

 This should be the place to put my thought/opinion about something.
 I promised to keep this long and thorough , as I am not good as telling my opinion mostly while being in a conversation.
-Things will change over time, `git blame` will tell
+Things will change over time, `git blame` will tell.
+Don't take my word if it was too outdated ( 1.5 years ago ?)

 - Microservices